LIMITED TIME OFFER: Get 6 months free on all Yearly Plans (50% off).

 Technical SEO for translated sites

-• Set up your hreflang tags properly so search engines know which language and region each page is meant for
+• Set up your hreflang tags properly so search engines know which language and region each page serves.

-• Use clear URL structures, like separate subdirectories or subdomains, for every language version of your site
+• Use clean URL structures, such as subdirectories or subdomains, for each language version.

 Conclusion